 Abruzzo

 The region of Abruzzo encompasses the wealth of inland Italy, with mountains, valleys, and untamed landscapes.
 Typical dishes regard the historical peasant cuisine highly.
-They focused more on vegetables than meat, but always were avid on utilizing all aspects of an ingredient, with gastronomic heritage that combines elements of the Roman and Byzantine empires, in addition to showcasing characteristics of Lombard, Sicilian, French and Spanish influences.
+They focused more on vegetables than meat, but always used all parts of an ingredient, with a gastronomic heritage that combines elements of the Roman and Byzantine empires, in addition to showcasing characteristics of Lombard, Sicilian, French and Spanish influences.

 Southern Italian food features the bright and delicious flavors of the Mediterranean that many visitors associate with traditional Italian food.
 The cuisine represents the cooking of the poor, who used every ingredient at their disposal.
-Unlike the fertile soils of the north, southern cooks relied on the bounty of the sea or the hard-fought harvest of tenacious farmers.
-The warm Mediterranean climate reflects decadent dishes that have been touched with a history of trade and conquest, adding to the distinctive characteristics of the unforgettable gastronomy.
+Unlike the fertile soils of the north, southern cooks relied on the sea's bounty or the hard-fought harvest of tenacious farmers.
+The warm Mediterranean climate reflects decadent dishes that have been touched with a history of trade and conquest, adding to the distinctive characteristics of the unforgettable cuisine.

 Learn more: 3 Best Cities to Explore the Food of Campania